tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Komponentti saa siis propsina _handleClick_ tapahtumankäsittelijän ja propsina _text_ merkkijonon, jonka se renderöi painikkeen tekstiksi. -->
-The component gets the event handler function from the _handleClick_ prop and the text of the button from the _text_ prop.
+The component gets the event handler function from the _handleClick_ prop, and the text of the button from the _text_ prop.

 <!-- Komponentin <i>Button</i> käyttö on helppoa, on toki pidettävä huolta siitä, että komponentille annettavat propsit on nimetty niin kuin komponentti olettaa: -->
 Using the <i>Button</i> component is simple, although we have to make sure that the we use the correct attribute names when passing props to the component.